Omasi: Geography

 Geographically, Omasi lies in the Ayamelum Local Government Area of Anambra State, Nigeria, near the border with Enugu State.
-Its coordinates are Latitude 6.70408° or 6° 42' 15" north and Longitude 6.97963° or 6° 58' 47" east, with an elevation of 48 meters (157 feet) above sea level and a zip code of 433114.
+Its coordinates are Latitude 6.70408° or 6° 42' 15" north and Longitude 6.97963° or 6° 58' 47" east, with an elevation of 48 metres or 157 feet above sea level and a zip code of 433114.

 Weather

 Regarding weather patterns, Omasi experiences distinct wet and dry seasons.
 The dry season starts from November to April, features drier, windier days, often during the harmattan season.
 Northeastern winds cause lower nighttime temperatures and daytime temperatures averaging around 32 °C.

 Conversely, the rainy season extends from May to October, with the heaviest rains in June and July.
 It often precedes with strong winds and thunderstorms.
 During non-rainy days, temperatures reach 26 °C in the day and 20 °C at night.
-The region receives an annual average of 212.36 millimeters (8.36 inches) of rainfall, with 243.38 rainy days annually.
+The region receives an annual average of 212.36 millimetres (8.36 inches) of rainfall, with 243.38 rainy days annually.